cpchalk/gpcheckx/README.md

-Script 1 Add diagonals to to a set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor which is stored in gpname.wa1.
+Script 1 Add diagonals to to a set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is stored in gpname.wa1.

 ./bin/gpcheckx  -diagonals  -diff2name diaggood -waonly  -v  $1;